Anne Morrow Lindbergh, Jun 22, 1906 – Feb 7, 2001 (m. 1929)

 As the Lindbergh family grew, Anne found less time to dedicate to writing specific works for publication.
 But in 1955, she published Gift from the Sea, a series of meditations on contemporary women's lives, which became one of the best-selling and most beloved books in American history.

-Anne's diaries and letters were collected in no fewer than six volumes, recording her life from 1922 to 1986.
+Anne began writing as a child.
+Biographer Susan Hertog notes, “Anne found a way to transform the ‘secret life’ of her diary into literature, honing her thoughts and fantasies into poetry, stories, and essays.”
+Anne's diaries and letters were collected in six volumes, recording her life from 1922 to 1986.
 The last volume of diaries was published posthumously in 2012.
 Anne Morrow Lindbergh died in 2001.